17 Beyond The Machine: From designing better organisations to discovering what design can’t solve

 Amina Knowlan from the Matrix Leadership Institute and I have spent the past year developing a programme that addresses the relational dimension of collective leadership — the dimension that most organisational change efforts skip entirely.
 The founding cohort launches in April with a 33% discount for those willing to help us shape it.
 Seven live sessions over four months, online, focused on the practices that transform how groups actually function together.

-In Jämtland, northern Sweden, my wife Justine and I run the Bjärkan Resilience Project — a place where the work of evolving living systems meets actual living systems: forest, lake, long summer light, and the challenge of building something real together.
-This summer we're running four events:
+In Jämtland, northern Sweden, my wife Justine and I run the Bjärkan Resilience Project — where the work of evolving living systems meets actual living systems: forest, lake, and long summer light.
+This summer, we're running four events:

-Volunteer Community Gathering (30 June – 11 July) — Twelve days of shared work and communal living.
-Land care, building, forestry, sauna, lake swims, and the experience of what community actually feels like when you're doing something real together.
+Volunteer Community Gathering (30 June – 11 July) — Twelve days of shared work and communal living: land care, building, forestry, and the experience of what community actually feels like when you're doing something real together.

 The Gathering: A Summer Retreat (17–23 July) — A six-night retreat at the wild edge, rooted in systemic ritual, constellations, embodiment, and nature connection.
 Held by Justine.

-Meeting at the Threshold (19–29 August) — A ten-day residential training in resilience skills for uncertain times.
-Through shared learning and a hands-on building project, we explore how to meet these times together.
+Meeting at the Threshold (19–29 August) — A ten-day residential training in resilience skills for uncertain times, through shared learning and a hands-on building project.

-Matrix Leadership Essentials (2–9 September) — Eight days of residential training in relational leadership, co-facilitated by Amina Knowlan and me.
+Evolving Collective Leadership Residential (2–9 September) — Eight days of residential training in relational leadership, co-facilitated by Amina Knowlan and me.
 This is where the relational infrastructure work goes deep.

 Explore the full summer programme at bjarkan.org →